 What is the Gartner Critical Capabilities Report?

-Often overlooked in favor of their more recognizable cousins, the Gartner Magic Quadrants, Gartner Critical Capabilities reports serve an important role for technology buyers.
+Often overlooked in favour of their more recognizable cousins, the Gartner Magic Quadrants, Gartner Critical Capabilities reports serve an important role for technology buyers.
 According to Gartner, “a Critical Capabilities document is a comparative analysis that scores competing products or services against a set of critical differentiators identified by Gartner.
 It shows you which products or services are a best fit in various use cases to provide you actionable advice on which products/services you should add to your vendor shortlists for further evaluation.”
 In other words, a Magic Quadrant provides readers with an overall view of how vendors stack up in terms of their “completeness of vision” and “ability to execute” in a product category as a whole.
 Critical Capabilities, by contrast, zoom in on vendors’ capabilities with regards to specific use cases.

 For Liferay and our customers one Critical Capabilities document stands out from all the others: the Critical Capabilities for Digital Experience Platforms.
-This report analyzes the digital experience space across three primary use cases: business-to-consumer (B2C), business-to-business (B2B), and business-to-employee (B2E).
+This report analyses the digital experience space across three primary use cases: business-to-consumer (B2C), business-to-business (B2B), and business-to-employee (B2E).
 We’re very proud that Liferay was awarded the highest scores among evaluated vendors in the latter two use cases.
 The news comes on top of Liferay having been positioned as a Leader in the Gartner Magic Quadrant for Digital Experience Platforms for the tenth time**.

 A Leader in B2B and B2E Use Cases